 - 1 The preliminary pretrial conference order tells the parties what documents must be submitted for the final pretrial conference and what the deadlines are for submitting them. - 2.
 The court's standard voir dire questions and standard jury instructions are attached to this order and will be asked in every case.
 The parties should not duplicate the standard questions or instructions. - 3.
-A party must submit to the court an electronic copy of any proposed additional voir dire questions, proposed form of special verdict and proposed jury instructions in full electronic text (that is, not just by citation) by e-mailing them in a single document in WordPerfect or Microsoft Word format to wiwd\bbc@wiwd.uscourts.gov. - 4.
+A party must submit to the court an electronic copy of any proposed additional voir dire questions, proposed form of special verdict and proposed jury instructions in full electronic text (that is, not just by citation) by e-mailing them to chambers in WordPerfect or Microsoft Word format to wiwd_bbc@wiwd.uscourts.gov.
+The subject line of the e-mail sent to chambers must include the case number and the phrase Final Pretrial Submissions. - 4.
 Proposed jury instructions shall be submitted in the following form: - A. Pattern instructions are to be requested by reference to the source (e.g., court's standard instruction or Devitt & Blackmar, § 18.01); and - B. Special instructions or pattern instructions, whether modified or not, must be presented double-spaced with one instruction per page, and each instruction shall show the identity of the submitting party, the number of the proposed instruction, and the citation of the pattern instruction, decision, statute, regulation or other authority supporting the proposition stated, with any additions underscored and any deletions set forth in parentheses.
 The e-mail version of a party's proposed instructions must follow this format. - 5.
 The court retains the discretion to refuse to entertain voir dire questions, special verdict forms, or jury instructions not submitted in accordance with this order or the preliminary pretrial conference order unless the subject of the request is one arising during trial that could not reasonably have been anticipated prior to trial. - 6.
 Each party shall be represented at the final pretrial conference by the lawyer who will actually try the case unless the party is proceeding pro se, in which case the pro se party must appear.
 A party represented by counsel shall also be present in person unless - A. Counsel has been delegated the full authority to settle the case; or - B. Attendance in person is impossible and arrangements are made for communication by telephone during the entire duration of the conference for the purpose of acting upon settlement proposals.

-PROCEDURES FOR TRIAL EXHIBITS IN CASES ASSIGNED TO JUDGE CRABB
+PROCEDURES FOR TRIAL EXHIBITS